olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 post can help you convince anyone who might still believe that communicating remotely still has to be a pain.

-[^1]: Although cheaper, the Audio-Technica microphone doesn't come with a pop filter unlike the RODE NT-USB, but you can thankfully pick one of those up for fairly cheap and mount it on the microphone boom arm.
+[^1]: Although cheaper than the Rode, the Audio-Technica microphone doesn't come with a pop filter unlike the RODE NT-USB, but you can thankfully pick one of those up for fairly cheap and mount it on the microphone boom arm.
+The Samson does come with a windscreen which will reduce popping sounds but not quite as much as a pop filter might although I found it sufficient.

 [1]: /posts/in-sight/#point-the-light-toward-you
 [2]: /posts/loud-and-clear/#dynamic-cardioid-microphones